 “We call on everyone that cares about our planet to sign our Charter to show that citizens of the world want Governments, corporations and the wealthy to invest in dealing with climate change.
 The burden of saving our planet must fall on the wealthiest in our global society as they have contributed most to the problem through excessive consumption.”

 Professor Tim Lenton, Director of the Global Systems Institute at the University of Exeter said: “”Global warming above 1.5C markedly increases the risk of crossing climate tipping points which will do greatest harm to the world’s poorest.
-Multiple abrupt climate changes occur between 1.5˚C and 2˚C in IPCC climate model runs.
+Multiple abrupt climate changes occur between 1.5˚C and 2˚C global warming in IPCC climate model runs.
 Going to 2˚C warming risks a collapse of the West Antarctic ice sheet that would accelerate sea-level rise and threaten low-lying islands and coastlines such as Bangladesh.
 It would also degrade essentially all tropical coral reefs on which many depend for their livelihoods.”

 “Going from 1.5˚C to 2˚C warming would put hundreds of millions of people—mostly in sub-Saharan Africa and the Indian subcontinent—outside of the climate ‘niche’ that supports high human population densities today and has done in the past.
 It would also greatly increase their exposure to life-threatening hot and humid climate extremes.”